Carbon Monoxide

 • Do not idle a car in an enclosed garage or shed, even if the door is open to the outside.
 Carbon monoxide present in motor-vehicle exhaust can build up very quickly in garages, sheds, and the living areas of homes.

 • Never leave any machinery with gasoline-powered engines running in enclosed spaces.
-This includes lawn mowers, weed trimmers, snow blowers, chain saws, and other motorized equipment.
+This includes lawn mowers, weed trimmers, snow blowers, and chain saws.

 • Never use your gas stove or oven to heat your home.